 Furthermore, a microfiber towel is great for drying the paint and glass windows, too.
 If you have installed clear bra kits, a microfiber cloth makes cleanup a lot easier and safer for the paint protection film.

 Exterior cleaning usually starts with the tires.
 For tire cleaning, the go-to products are usually the Eagle One E300890900 Cleaner and Meguiar’s G180132SP 32 oz.
 Ultimate All Wheel Cleaner.
 Both tire cleaning products are acid-free and pH balanced, making them safe for all-wheel finishes.
-Just a heads up: these products have a strong smell, so it’s recommended that you clean your tires outdoors and wear gloves.
+Just a heads up: these products have a strong smell, so we recommend you clean your tires outdoors and wear gloves.

 On top of cleaning the wheels and tire sidewalls, make sure to pay attention to the wheel wells, too.
 Simply hose the interior of the wells and use a scrubbing brush for the area.
 This is an often overlooked area and is known for nasty dirt buildup.